Is a small business credit card a good option for you and your side hustle?

 There’s no annual fee, a $750 sign-up bonus after you spend $7500 in the first 3 months, and you earn 5% cash back on the first $25,000 you spend at office supply stores and on internet, cable and phone services each year.

-The Capital One Spark Miles for Business is a good bet for frequent travelers.
-You can earn two miles for every $1 spent on purchases.
+The Capital One Spark Cash for Business is a great cash back option.
+You can earn 2% cash back on all your business purchases.

-New members earn a one-time bonus of 50,000 miles, which is equivalent to $500 in travel once you’ve spent $4,500 on purchases in your first three months.
+New members earn a one-time bonus of $500 once you’ve spent $4,500 on purchases in your first three months.
 There’s no annual fee the first year; $95 a year after that.

 (The similar Spark Miles Select card has no annual fee, but earns fewer miles and has a smaller sign-up bonus.)